 Is it normal to have a bad day with your kids?
 Do traffic lights seem to turn red when you’re in a hurry?
-Does your baby seem to poop in their diaper two minutes before you need to leave the house or worse, in their potty-training underwear?
-Does your 5-year-old son say they have to use the bathroom 5 minutes into a long road trip?
+Does your baby seem to poop in their diaper two minutes before you need to leave the house or, worse, in their potty-training underwear?
+Does your 5-year-old son say they have to use the bathroom five minutes into a long road trip?

 Yes, yes, yes, and yes.

-No one wants to have a bad day, especially when there are little people depending on you for their wellbeing.
+No one wants to have a bad day, especially when little people depend on you for their wellbeing.
 And we do everything we can to prevent our little people from having bad days.
 But guess what?
 Sometimes they happen, and there’s nothing you can do about it.

-I could give you story after story of my bad days and bad days my seven kids have had.
+I could give you story after story of my bad days, and bad days my seven kids have had.
 In fact, that’s how I let go of the pressure of not having a bad day.
-I talked to other parents who were in the same season or a little further along in their parenting journey and I heard their stories.
+I talked to other parents in the same season or a little further along in their parenting journey, and heard their stories.
 I saw their laughter.
 And most importantly, I noticed their relationship with their child wasn’t negatively affected by their bad days.
 In some cases, the relationship seems to have been strengthened by them.

 To this day, we don’t know why.
 (I’m still not sure how we got the filming completed.
 She wasn’t scheduled to be filmed, thank goodness.)
 She was having a bad day.
 I was trying to pacify her bad mood in the midst of my own frustrations with no success.

 We look back on that day and laugh.
 It was stressful at the moment.
 I struggled for a few days because the cat was let out of the bag with everyone there… We’re NOT PERFECT PARENTS.
 We were late.
 I was clearly flustered.
 And my daughter cried forever.

 What eased my struggles?

 A couple of days later, I was talking to several parents who heard the story.
 They started sharing their bad days.
 For 20 minutes straight, parents kept adding their stories, sharing their experiences, and laughing.